Get All Your Keto Answers Right Here!

-Most cancer cells thrive on sugar because they have 10 times more insulin receptors on their cellular surface.
+Many cancer cells thrive on sugar because they have 10 times more insulin receptors on their cellular surfaces.
 Glucose in the bloodstream is like Viagra for cancer cell growth.
 High amounts of carbohydrates will feed cancer cell growth since carbs convert to glucose.
 A diet very high in protein can also stimulate cancer cells because excess protein converts into glucose.

 A ketogenic lifestyle – low carb, moderate protein, lots of healthy fats – starves cancer cells of the glucose they need to grow.
 Combined with intermittent fasting, a ketogenic lifestyle has been shown to effectively curb cancer cell growth, easing the lives of those diagnosed with the disease.

 Can I cycle off of keto or will I eat this way forever?

 Diets are restrictive, while a lifestyle is just that: living.
 Only you can decide if you will eat 100% ketogenic forever.

 I can personally tell you that I do not worry about being ketogenic when I am traveling to different countries and wanting to experience the food and culture.
 If my body calls for a carb-up, I give it some sweet potatoes.
 There are many ways to practice ketogenic living.
 Restricting yourself from never having a burger and fries ever again does not have to be one of them.